Fungal Acne Is A Real Thing With Real Solutions: A Guide To Defeating It

 What Can You Do About It?

 It becomes obvious that the main step you can take, which is also the easiest, is to just wash yourself better than usual.
-You can even be advised to use a anti-dandruff shampoo such as the Selsun Blue kind, which you can spread onto the affected area, allowing it to soak in for a few moments, and thoroughly removing it afterwards.
+You can even be advised to use an anti-dandruff shampoo6 such as the Selsun Blue kind, which you can spread onto the affected area, allowing it to soak in for a few moments, and thoroughly removing it afterwards.

 The Verdict On Fungal Acne